Here are the best tools and tips to make grazing work for you.

-As beginning grazier Paul Schaller told us earlier this year, “the most important thing is getting other people’s opinions – learning what other farmers have experienced, what they found useful, and what they found a waste of time.”
+As beginning grazier Paul Schaller told us, “the most important thing is getting other people’s opinions – learning what other farmers have experienced, what they found useful, and what they found a waste of time.”

 There are a lot of online resources available for beginning graziers.
-We’ve tried to pick out some of the most useful ones here for the state of Wisconsin and nearby regions.
+We’ve picked out some of the most useful resources for the state of Wisconsin and nearby regions.

 Connect with fellow graziers